kandula-rakesh/cs7810_Group1/Meeting Minutes/Meeting Minutes 10-10.md

 * Get rid of .DS_Store, .idea files and get rid of the unused competency questions in the use-case
 * Assigned to: Kandula and Gentner
 * Completed: 10/5

+### Determine usability for datasets
+* Make sure we have the necessary data to answer the competency questions
+* Assigned to: Anumula
+* Due: 10/10

 ## Contributors
 * Calvin Greenewald